Best VRAM Cheat Sheet for Local LLMs: Every Model, Every Quant

 VRAM Requirements by Model Size

-The 7-8B parameter range is where most local LLM journeys begin.
-Models like Llama 3.1 8B, Mistral 7B, and Qwen 2.5 7B hit a remarkable quality-to-size ratio.
+The 7-9B parameter range is where most local LLM journeys begin.
+Models like Llama 3.1 8B, Mistral 7B, and Qwen 2.5 7B pack solid quality into a small footprint.
+As of March 2026, Qwen 3.5 9B is the one to beat here.
+It outscores models 3x its size on reasoning benchmarks while fitting in 6.6GB on Ollama.

 | Precision | VRAM Required | Speed (RTX 4090) |